 - "WTO Membership" (with Christina L. Davis), 2015.
 In Lisa L. Martin, ed., The Oxford Handbook of the Political Economy of International Trade.
 New York: Oxford University Press

-- "Interdependence, Networks, and Public Preferences" (with Stephen Chaudoin)
+- "Interdependence, Networks, and Public Policy Support" (with Stephen Chaudoin).
+(Forthcoming).
+Foreign Policy Analysis.

 Volume 70, Issue 4, pages 763--796